Pattern Matching Lexicon- Bassed Encryption built to more securely fill your Business's Encryption needs.

 - Check email subject for on demand encryption keywords [ENCRYPT] or [CLEARENCRYPT]

 - Check for text & number patterns (account numbers, date of birth)

 - Check for Social Security Number patterns

 - Check for Credit Card numbers

-To improve processing performance and reduce delivery delays, because each message is scanned for potentially sensitive information, ExchangeDefender will encrypt the message using the first pattern it encounters.
+To improve processing performance and reduce delivery delays, each message is scanned for potentially sensitive information, ExchangeDefender will encrypt the message using the first pattern it encounters.

 If no sensitive information is found in the email, the routing and delivery take place.

 If sensitive information is found in the message, the system can take multiple actions as defined initially by the client and the Service Provider.